Chicago

 Necrotizing enterocolitis is a gastrointestinal disease that almost exclusively affects infants born before the 37th week of pregnancy (premature babies).

-Studies have linked bovine-based / cow’s milk formulas to an increased risk of necrotizing enterocolitis in premature infants.
+Yes, baby formula, especially cow’s milk-based formulas, has been linked to an increased risk of necrotizing enterocolitis (NEC) in premature infants.

 Similac and Enfamil baby formulas are mentioned in lawsuits filed against infant formula manufacturers Abbott and Mead Johnson.